MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-sla-timer-issue.md

 When a holiday is configured, the status of the case is updated to *OnHold* to pause the case SLA.
 However, the pause functionality associated with the *OnHold* status doesn't function correctly.
 Therefore, the timer continues to run even on a holiday when it should be paused.

-Due to this, it includes the holiday hours, non-business hours, and paused time (only business hours) while projecting the SLA warning or failure time.
+Due to this, it includes the holiday hours, non-business hours, and pause time (only business hours) while projecting the SLA warning or failure time.

 ## Resolution

-This is an intended functionality.
-Business hours are clearly defined while scheduling working days and holidays and the SLA warning or failure time are calculated on the basis of that.

-See the following scenarios to understand when and how the SLA wait and failure time are considered:

 - Create a case during non-working hours.
 Pause and resume a case before business hours start.
 Hold time between *Pause* and *Resume* will not be considered.
 - Create a case during non-working hours.
 Pause and resume a case during business working hours.
 Hold time will be considered and *Wait* and *Failure* time will be extended based on hold time.